How the Offer Process Works

 Review Submitted Offers

 All offers are displayed in a consistent format.
 The listing agent can view offer details, attached documents, and submission timestamps.
+Set up a net sheet on the listing and PMO adds a Net to Seller column, calculating each offer's estimated net proceeds so you can compare offers by what they actually return, not just the headline price.
 Export your offers as a PDF report or download the data as a spreadsheet to share with your team or sellers.

 5